Eli Eli Lama Sabachthani - EELS

 1904-12-30-GA090A

-In the Sixth Root Race it will be possible for a man to place his body at the disposal of a sublime Being, as did Jesus of Nazareth when Christianity was founded.
+In the Sixth epoch it will be possible for a Man to place his body at the disposal of a sublime being, as did Jesus of Nazareth when Christianity was founded.
 At the time of the founding of Christianity it was still necessary for an advanced individuality to sacrifice his own ‘ I ’ and send it into the astral realm, in order that the Logos might dwell in the body.

 This is an act upon which light is shed by the last words on the Cross.
 What other meaning could these words contain: “My God, my God, why hast Thou forsaken me?”
 These words give expression to the mystical fact then consummated.